Svehla/ts-generics-RegEx-engine/README.md

 If you want to interactively play with the latest source code, just by copy `./index.ts` into `https://www.typescriptlang.org/play`

-This repository is just my fun project where I demonstrate power of typescript by writing Graphql parser in pure Type system.
+This repository is just my fun project where I demonstrate power of Typescript type-system to evaluate regEx statement in the static time (instead of the Javascript runtime).

 ## Preview